-Coach Creighton will be entering his 8th season as head coach of the Howard boys’ lacrosse program.
+Coach Creighton will be entering his 9th season as head coach of the Howard boys’ lacrosse program.
 He is a physical education teacher at Howard.
-In his seven seasons as head coach the Lions are 103-25.
-Howard has had 53 players named to the All-County team during his tenure.
+In his eight seasons as head coach the Lions are 119-27.
+Howard has had 61 players named to the All-County team and 3 players named Howard County player of the year during his tenure.
+In 2018, Howard won the 4A North regional title and advanced to state final four for the 5th time in 6 years.
 In 2016, Howard won county and regional titles, finishing up as state runner-up in the 4A/3A classification with a 14-5 record.
 In 2015, Howard won the 4A/3A state championship going 19-0 on the year along with county and regional championships.
 Following the 2015 season, Creighton was named Metro Coach of the year by the Baltimore Sun and the Washington Post.
 In addition, he was named Coach of the Year by the Varsity Sports Network.
 Howard was named Public School “Team of the Year” by the M.S.L.C.A. & 3D Rising following the 2015 season.
 In 2014, Howard won the county championship going 11-0 in county play, won the 4A/3A North regional championship and was a state finalist.
 The Lions finished the 2014 season 18-1.
 Following the 2014 season, Creighton was named the Maryland State Public School Coach of the Year by the M.S.L.C.A.
 In 2013, Howard won the 4A/3A South regional championship.
 Creighton has been named US Lacrosse Coach of the Year selected by the Howard County coaches following the 2013, 2014 & 2015 seasons.
 He was also voted “Best of Howard” coach of the year in 2013, 2014 & 2015 by Howard County magazine.
 In the summer of 2014, Creighton was head coach of the Baltimore Under Armour Underclass team in which he led Baltimore to an undefeated (6-0) tournament championship.

 Prior to coaching at Howard H.S., Coach Creighton was teaching and coaching in Long Island, NY for his high school alma mater, Huntington.
 He coached there for three years (2007-2010) before moving to Maryland.
 He also coached football and basketball at Huntington.